Towards Robust Representation of Limit Orders Books for Deep Learning Models: Experimental Setup

-\subsection{Price Forecasting Models}
+\subsection{Price forecasting models}

-In this paper, we apply 5 machine learning models for price forecasting tasks, including 3 basic benchmark models, \textit{i.e.} linear (logistic regression), multi-layer perceptron (MLP), long short-term memory (LSTM), and 2 deep learning models, DeepLOB \cite{zhang2019deeplob} and temporal convolutional networks (TCNs \cite{bai2018empirical}).
+We apply 5 machine learning models for price forecasting tasks, including 3 basic benchmark models, \textit{i.e.} linear (logistic regression), multi-layer perceptron (MLP), long short-term memory (LSTM), and 2 deep learning models, DeepLOB \citep{zhang2019deeplob} and temporal convolutional networks (TCNs \citep{bai2018empirical}).
 The baseline linear model is demonstrated as a multi-class logistic regression.
-It includes a linear layer coming up with a softmax activation evaluating the probability of multiple categories.
+It includes a linear layer with a softmax activation function evaluating the probability of multiple categories.
 Multilayer perceptrons are generic solutions to machine learning problems without requiring prior knowledge about the spatial-temporal structure of the data.
 The multi-layer perceptron model we apply has two hidden layers with 100 and 50 neurons respectively with ReLU activation.
 LSTMs are recurrent neural networks focusing on capturing temporal dynamics of the data.
 We apply a shallow LSTM model in this paper with only 1 LSTM layer consisting of 20 units.
-The DeepLOB model is a deep learning solution for price forecasting using LOBs.
-It combines convolutional neural networks with LSTM and is designed specifically based on the level-based inputs.
-It's hidden layers consists of 3 convolutional layers, 1 inception module and 1 LSTM layer in a sequence, aiming to capture both temporal dynamics and spatial structure of LOB data.
-Since DeepLOB is not compatible with other LOB representations, we apply temporal convolutional networks to our moving window representations to demonstrate their performance under deep learning settings.
+DeepLOB (\citep{zhang2019deeplob}) is a deep learning model for price forecasting combining convolutional neural networks with an LSTM and is designed specifically based on the level-based inputs.
+The model's hidden layers consist of 3 convolutional layers, 1 inception module and 1 LSTM layer in a sequence, aiming to capture both temporal dynamics and spatial structure of LOB data.
+Since DeepLOB is not compatible with other LOB representations, we apply temporal convolutional networks to our moving-window and market-depth representations to demonstrate their performance under deep learning settings.
 TCNs, which capture the spatial-temporal information, are CNN alternatives of conventional RNNs when solving time series problems.
-The most important structure within TCNs are causal convolutional layers .In this implementation, we stack 3 causal layers (32 channels each) to create a relatively deep but not over-complicated model.
+The most important structure within TCNs are causal convolutional layers.
+In this implementation, we stack 3 causal layers (32 channels each) to create a relatively deep but not overly complicated model.